 On 15 November 2015 US President Barack Obama in a deeply resonant address to an audience of mainly young Greeks in Athens, reminding us of the challenges of democracy in this troubled century, calling for a “course correction” on globalization that has left populations afraid for an uncertain future.

 With one eye to laying the base for our work and collaborative programs , we are currently in the process of updating and extending this list of distinguished international colleagues, each of whom is hard at work day after day on challenges, projects and programs, alone and with others, all in support of the principles of sustainable development and equity, in cities and countries around the world.
-It is our intention to have the revised and expanded version of this panel listing online in the early autumn of 2016.
+It is our intention to have the revised and expanded version of this panel listing online in the early spring of 2018, as part of our celebration of the first ten years of our collaborative work in support of World Streets.

 Last Minute News from Penang – 13 July 2016.
 10:00 local time: